CQCQCQCQCQ/Social-Network/README.md

-Please put hw7 files in this directory.
+Social Netword Project from course Web Application.
+===

+>using django frame work, and also use AJAX to update post and comment every 5 second.

-The url of socialnetwork is: http://54.152.121.169/
+>The url of socialnetwork website is: http://54.152.121.169/